 /When a Shadow Is Forced into the Light

 Taking things darker and slower, one style I was more than happy to play as much as possible was the doomier side of metal, and I’ve maybe retained more interest in this than most other areas of metal in recent years.
 Maybe it’s the inner Goth in me, I don’t know.
 But anyway, Finnish doom band Swallow the Sun released their seventh album just recently, and it is a lush, melodic album that sees them in a realm unmatched by pretty much anyone else, as far as I can tell.
 The melancholy feel of this track, though, is the absolute standout.

-Heilung have made quite the splash in recent years – their take on “Amplified History” has seen a collective of metal and folk musicians create a quite unique, quasi-tribal, quasi-devotional sound that on their debut, live album LIFA resulted in an astonishing, powerful outburst.
-Quite how historically accurate this was/is is another thing entirely (something I went into with Dr Simon Trafford in my talk at Nine Worlds last year, and is also partly detailed on Tuesday Ten: 341), but it sounds amazing, and bravely it seems that the band are heading in a different direction for their second album, at least based on this first song.
+Heilung has made quite the splash in recent years – their take on “Amplified History” has seen a collective of metal and folk musicians create a quite unique, quasi-tribal, quasi-devotional sound that on their debut, live album LIFA resulted in an astonishing, powerful outburst.
+Quite how historically accurate this was/is another thing entirely (something I went into with Dr Simon Trafford in my talk at Nine Worlds last year and is also partly detailed on /Tuesday Ten/341), but it sounds amazing, and bravely it seems that the band are heading in a different direction for their second album, at least based on this first song.
 Apparently based on the “Norwegian rune poem”, this is a much more understated track where female vocals take precedence over a soothing, gentle rhythm.
 Would I have played this at Stormblast?
 Quite possibly, actually, as there is a hell of a lot of interest from the extreme metal fans that are my friends in this band, that’s for sure.